Please Note - If you are cruising around Australia you need to select Pacific.

 This all depends on the insurer - age restrictions vary between 59 years to 130!
 Follow our link to our senior travel insurance age limit guide for further information.

 Yes, there are a handful of insurers out there that will offer cover for non-resident visitors to New Zealand.
 They will have their own set of exclusions on these policies, so always check before purchasing.
-Have a look at our travel insurance for visitors to New Zealand guide for further information.
+Have a look at our travel insurance for visitors to NZ guide for further information.

 Never fear, all is not lost, there are insurers that cover such situations, but there will be certain requirements that you must meet.
 For further information have a look at our non-resident travel insurance guide.